 Their knees would probably turn to jelly if they thought that GO2 was involved.
 Ian Fleming didn’t use them as the inspiration for his fictional ‘00’ section for nothing!
 We’ll know they think GO2 are involved if they suddenly start ordering a large number of nappies.
 (GO2 used to like Walther PPKs, hence their inclusion in the Bond books, but I gather they’re now using Glocks.)

 The death penalty

-In a significant development Ann Widdecombe, the former MP and MEP, has now swung round in favour of the death penalty.
+In a significant development Ann Widdecombe, the former MP, and MEP has now swung around in favor of the death penalty.
 She remains an influential voice on the right.
 The death penalty is about saving innocent lives.

 Apart from peers, who can only be hanged with a silk rope, hanging would be fairly inexpensive, probably less than the cost of banging up a lifer for six months in a Category A prison.
 Even silk ropes aren’t that expensive and it’s fairly rare for peers to be executed for murder.

 The last one was Earl Ferrers, who was very properly hanged in 1760 for shooting a retainer, which was no way to treat an employee.
 (In addition to being murder it was arguably unfair dismissal as well.)

 The last peer known to have committed a murder was the 7th Earl Lucan, who bumped off his nanny.
 Accepting his explanation that he only thought he was bumping off his wife (a lesser offense) friends arranged for His Lordship to be taken across the Channel.

 Sir Maurice Oldfield, the GO2 asset running MI6, arranged however for His Lordship, who had been smuggling guns for the IRA to pay off his gambling debts (a gentleman should always pay his debts) to be knocked on the head and dumped overboard, weighed down with anchor chain.
 (You should always weigh down bodies before dumping them overboard.)